ahmadlaiq/ahmadlaiq/README.md

-If you are looking for a skilled Full Stack Developer with expertise in **Web Scraping**, **Automation**, and modern development practices, I would welcome the opportunity to collaborate and contribute to your organization's success.
+If you are looking for a skilled Full Stack Developer with expertise in **Web Scraping**, **Web Automation**, **Mobile Automation** and modern development practices, I would welcome the opportunity to collaborate and contribute to your organization's success.

 ---